barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

   two more columns, or perhaps adding a third column per row!

-* If there’s anything that you want to change or add, and you don’t know how, just ask.
-Ask Google, ask me, ask someone else.
-Again, the best way to get better at this is to just go for it and practice.
+* If there’s anything that you want to change or add, and you don’t know how, just Google for it and  practice.